kongo09/aioairctrl/README.md

 # aioairctrl

-library and commandline utilities for controlling philips air purifiers (using encrypted CoAP)
+Library and commandline utilities for controlling Philips air purifiers (using encrypted CoAP)